OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/COREP/README.md

 Single taxonomy for the COREP framework.
 - Link: Taxonomy File(s) - See files within this repository
 - Link: Taxonomy Tool(s) - Click [here](https://os-sft.solidatus.com/viewer/share/UxWsafeKEg5S5LIgNOTjPdulgU1F29Yc) to view an interactive version of the taxonomy
-- Link: Taxonomy Research (this page)
+- Link: Taxonomy Research - See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Single%20Taxonomies/CDSB#further-commentary) for further commentary.  **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [add]

 ## Summary Observations